Pieter Johannes Meyer

 Pieter Johannes Meyer (22 January 1909 - 1984), a South African, was an influential Afrikaner in the South African Broadcasting Corporation and chairman of the Afrikaner Broederbond.

 Roots

 Meyer was born on 22 January 1909 in Ladybrand, Orange Free state, South Africa.
 Son of Izak Andries Meyer and Judith Jacoba van Huyssteen.
 He married Isabella Jacobs.
 He died in 1984.

 Education

 He obtained a BA degree, a Higher Educational diploma, a MA(Psychology) and a M.Ed. from 1929 to 1934 at the University of the Free State in Bloemfontein.
 He studied at the Vrije universiteit in Amsterdam and completed his PhD at the University of South Africa in 1937.

 Career

 In 1943 he open a publishing business, called L en S Boek & Kunsentrum.
 There after Meyer worked as a public relations officer at The Rembrandt Group.
 In 1959 he was appointed as director-general of the SABC, in which he remained until 1980.
 He was chairman of the Afrikaner Broederbond (AB) from 1960-1972.
 This was a secret white Afrikaner male organization.
+Meyer held a leading position in the Ossewabrandwag.